 - 4 teaspoons bleach per quart of water

 - Products with EPA-approved emerging viral pathogens claimspdf iconexternal icon are expected to be effective against COVID-19 based on data for harder to kill viruses.
-Follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).
+Follow the manufacturer’s instructions for cleaning and disinfection products (e.g., concentration, application method, and contact time).

-- For soft (porous) surfaces such as carpeted floor, rugs, and drapes, remove visible contamination if present and clean with appropriate cleaners indicated for use on these surfaces.
+- For soft (porous) surfaces, such as carpeted floor, rugs, and drapes, remove visible contamination and clean with appropriate cleaners indicated for use on these surfaces.
 After cleaning:

-- If the items can be laundered, launder items in accordance with the manufacturer’s instructions using the warmest appropriate water setting for the items and then dry items completely.
+- If the items can be laundered, wash in accordance with the manufacturer’s instructions using the warmest appropriate water setting and then dry completely.

-- Do not shake dirty laundry; this minimize the possibility of dispersing virus through the air.
+- Do not shake dirty laundry to minimize the possibility of dispersing virus through the air.

 - Wash items as appropriate in accordance with the manufacturer’s instructions.
-If possible, launder items using the warmest appropriate water setting for the items and dry items completely.
+If possible, launder items using the warmest appropriate water setting and dry completely.
 Dirty laundry that has been in contact with an ill person can be washed with other people’s items.